 But even as I get more sedentary, amused by Hemingway and tempted by pancakes, canned spaghetti and beans, I try to remind myself of the spirit of the bumper sticker tacked over the stove of my friend Susan Harper, same age as I:

 P.S.
 The canned spaghetti and beans were Nick’s first meal in camp, after a long hike in.
 “I’ve got a right to eat this kind of stuff, if I’m willing to carry it,” he added.
-And he does catch a couple of nice trout for his dinner before the story is over.
+And he does catch a couple of nice trout for his next meal.